Web-Based Programs for Ovarian Cancer Survivors

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants can continue if they are on maintenance therapy or if they recur during the study, even while taking chemotherapy.

-What safety data exists for web-based programs for ovarian cancer survivors?
+What prior data suggests that these web-based programs are safe for ovarian cancer survivors?

 Susan K Lutgendorf, PhD